dennisgyor/Pyttrex/README.md

   * order:            Check a Bittrex order by <UUID>
   * orders:           Check your Bittrex order history
   * sell:             Set buy limit order <currency pair>...
+  * summaries:        Used to get the last 24 hour summary of all...
+  * summary:          Used to get the last 24 hour summary of all...
   * ticker:           Used to get the current tick values for a...
   * withdrawals:      Check your Bittrex withdrawal history